 The Pool is not a money market or bank account, which typically has a lower- average maturity (under 60 days) and lower yield.
 Funds invested in the Pool are not insured or guaranteed by the Federal Deposit Insurance Corporation, Clark County, or any other government agency.
 Interest earnings of the Pool depend on amortized earnings and interest accruals at prevailing investment rates and is anticipated to remain at a stable $1.00 per share value.
 The interest earnings of the Portfolio are typically higher than money market or bank accounts due to its longer average maturity.

-Other risks to investing include but are not limited to the following:
+Other risks to investing include, but are not limited to the following:

 Income Risk: Because there may be fluctuation in market interest rates, the amount of income generated by the Portfolio may fluctuate as well.